niquet/tic-tac-toe/README.md

 # tic-tac-toe
-A game Interface for a JavaScript Workshop I conducted
+A Game-Interface for a JavaScript Workshop that I conducted

+## How to play
+## Things to come